Why Two People in the Same Mood Need Different Strategies

 The Function of Pleasure and Energy

 The fact that emotions differ along two crucial dimensions energy and pleasantness is one reason why people in the same mood require different approaches.
 The Mood Meter is particularly helpful in this situation.
+Learn about Exploring Pleasant Feelings with Mood Meter.

 Both people may claim to be under stress, but: